KYOTO

 3 glass sake cups filled with nihonshu from Fujioka Shuzo

 Undoubtedly, if you’re dining in Kyoto, you’ll want to pair some Japanese sake with Kyoto's delicacies.
 Kyoto, specifically Fushimi, is known for sake production.
-The springs of Fushimi, a name meaning “underground water,” are responsible for the refreshing and mild taste which is characteristic of Kyoto sake.
+The springs of Fushimi, a name meaning “underground water,” are responsible for the refreshing and mild taste that's characteristic of Kyoto sake.
 In fact, the “soft” water of Kyoto is considered to be the highest quality, allowing the natural flavors of soba, tofu, and (of course) sake to shine through.

 There’s a spiritual element to Kyoto’s production of sake as well.
-Fushimi Inari Taisha Shrine, Kyoto’s top attraction recognizable by its labyrinth of vermillion torii gates, is dedicated to Inari, the god of rice.
+Fushimi Inari Taisha Shrine, Kyoto’s top attraction, recognizable by its labyrinth of vermillion torii gates, is dedicated to Inari, the god of rice.
 Perhaps Kyoto’s reverence for the sake’s basic componentswater and riceis part of the recipe for great-tasting sake.

 Want to develop your palate and learn how to appreciate Japanese sake?
 Join a tasting in Kyoto!